Sites and Landmarks In DC - Washington DC Landmarks You Simply Must See

 9. National Museum of African American History and Culture

 The National Museum of African American History and Culture celebrates the resilience, creativity, and contributions of African Americans to the fabric of American history and culture.
 The museum's expansive collection encompasses artifacts, photographs, and multimedia displays that showcase the richness of African American experiences, from the horrors of slavery to the heights of artistic and intellectual achievement.
+It highlights the accomplishments of the African American civil rights movement.

 The museum is open daily, but free timed passes are required for entry.
 You can obtain entry passes by visiting the National Museum of African American History and Culture website.
 The museum is open daily from 10 am to 5:30 pm Tuesday through Sunday and 12:00 pm to 5:30 pm on Mondays.